The convenience and security of an on-site childcare is an important employment benefit.

 - As a BPA employee you are entitled to time off at full pay for certain types of active or inactive duty in the National Guard or as a Reserve of the Armed Forces.

-- Frequently Asked Questions on Military Leave provides more detailed information.
+- The Military Leave Fact Sheet provides more detailed information.

 - As a BPA employee you are entitled to paid time off without charge to leave for service as a juror or witness.

 - As an employee, you are responsible for informing your supervisor if you are excused from jury or witness service for 1 day or more or for a substantial part of a day.

 - To avoid undue hardship, BPA may adjust the schedule of an employee who works nights or weekends and is called to jury duty.